 The Maxwell House

-Corner of Church and Water Streets
+(at the corner of Church and Water Streets)

 Warren, Rhode Island